MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 #### Resolve traffic for secure LDAP access

 With secure LDAP access enabled over the internet, you can update your DNS zone so that client computers can find this managed domain.
-The **Secure LDAP external IP address** is listed on the **Properties** tab for your managed domain, see [Configure DNS zone for external access](/entra/identity/domain-services/tutorial-configure-ldaps#configure-dns-zone-for-external-access).
+The **Secure LDAP external IP address** is listed on the **Properties** tab for your managed domain.
+See [Configure DNS zone for external access](/entra/identity/domain-services/tutorial-configure-ldaps#configure-dns-zone-for-external-access).

 If you don't have a registered DNS zone, you can add an entry in the **adminVM** hosts file,to resolve traffic for `ldaps.<managed-domain-dns-name>` (here's `ldaps.aaddscontoso.com`) to the external IP address.
 Change the value with yours before running the command.